tamaygz/promptArq/README.md

 ### Prerequisites

+promptArq can run in two modes:

-This is a **Spark application** - no installation or setup required!
-It runs entirely in the Spark runtime environment with built-in authentication and data persistence.
+1. **Spark Mode** - No setup required, runs in Spark runtime with automatic authentication
+2. **Standalone Mode** - Requires GitHub OAuth setup for authentication

 ### Running the Application